dthree/vorpal/README.md

 * [x] Custom event listeners
 * [x] And more

-Vorpal supports [community extensions](https://github.com/vorpaljs/awesome-vorpaljs), which empower it to do awesome things such as [piping commands to less](https://github.com/vorpaljs/vorpal-less), [importing commands live](https://github.com/vorpaljs/vorpal-use) or even supporting a [built-in REPL](https://github.com/vorpaljs/vorpal-repl).
+Vorpal supports [community extensions](https://github.com/vorpaljs/awesome-vorpaljs), which empower it to do awesome things such as [piping commands to less](https://github.com/vorpaljs/vorpal-less), [importing commands live](https://github.com/vorpaljs/vorpal-use) or supporting a [built-in REPL](https://github.com/vorpaljs/vorpal-repl).

 Made with :heart: by [dthree](https://github.com/dthree).